20kdc/OC-KittenOS/README.md

 If it can't be kept this way with the current compressor, then a better compressor will have to be made.

+Everything following is completely a draft.
+This is more like a guideline rather than actual policy.

 All kernel or security-critical `sys-` process bugs will cause an installer update.

 Other bugs will merely result in an updated copy in the repository.